asdFletcher/word-scramble-backend/README.md

 ### Step 2: Testing the deployed backend independently:
 - Verify that the logs show
 - Hit this route with httpie or your browser: `https://<your app name>.herokuapp.com/get-scores`
+  - In the case of the word-scramble-backend, the url is: `https://ocean-commotion-backend.herokuapp.com/get-scores`
   - You should get an empty scores array if the setup was successful.

 - The most common problem will be the `Redis` addon not being provisioned correctly